evetsso/calgarygo/posts/meetings-suspended-due-to-covid-19/index.md

 community.
 As much as we love to play, safety must come first.
 So everyone, please take care of yourselves, and we will resume normal play when it is appropriate to do so.

+EDIT: And now the libraries are closed too, so we couldn't meet even if we wanted to.
+Play online for now!
+Once the libraries reopen, look here for updates.